On noncommutative extensions of linear logic: Variations of the logic

-The {\it proof-structures} for ScMLL+Mix are the same as for ScMLL.
-The definition of proof-nets is relaxed in the first-round part, right as in the familiar case of Danos-Regnier criterion for MLL+Mix \cite{FR}. \bd An ScMLL+Mix proof-net is a proof-structure $\rho$, such that for any switching $\sigma$ the first round is acyclic, and the second round has no essentially directed cycles. \ed
+We want to add this rule to ScMLL to get the system ScMLL+Mix.
+The \emph{proof-structures} for ScMLL+Mix are the same as for ScMLL\@.
+The definition of proof-nets is relaxed in the first-round part, right as in the familiar case of Danos-Regnier criterion for MLL+Mix~\cite{FR}. \begin{defi} An ScMLL+Mix proof-net is a proof-structure $\rho$, such that for any switching $\sigma$ the first round is acyclic, and the second round has no essentially directed cycles. \end{defi}

-The decorated {\it sequent calculus} for ScMLL+Mix is also the same as for ScMLL, supplied with a decorated version of Mix rule.
+The decorated \emph{sequent calculus} for ScMLL+Mix is also the same as for ScMLL, supplied with a decorated version of Mix rule.

-\bd In the decorated sequent calculus the Mix rule is defined by (\ref{Mix}) supplied with the following second level part.
+\begin{defi} In the decorated sequent calculus the Mix rule is defined by (\ref{Mix}) supplied with the following second level part.